-The Madrisa ski area is located east of Davos and to the northeast of the quaint village of Klosters.
-It's considered by many to be kind of off-the-beaten path and family friendly.
+The Madrisa ski area is located east of Davos and to the north of the quaint village of Klosters Platz.
+It's considered by many to be kind of a small off-the-beaten path and family friendly ski area.
 But, it shouldn't be quickly discounted with almost 1500m of vertical available and is certainly worth exploring a couple times as part of a week long trip to the greater Davos-Klosters ski region.
+Just don't head up on Saturdays when it is crazy crowded with families, kids and racers.
 From the Ratschenjoch summit, there are two ungroomed, marked ski routes leading to the #12 ski route through the Glatteggen area back towards the Madrissa mid-station with 700m of descent.
-And also from the Ratschenjoch summit, you can combine the groomed intermediate and difficult pistes #8 and #9 leading through the scenic back valley village of Schlappin (for lunch) and on down #10 back into Klosters for a massive 1500m descent.
+Unfortunately, a good portion of the ski route descent is a groomed egress cat track.
+From the Ratschenjoch summit, there are several backcountry tours for splitboarders that head north out of the resort.
+And, also from the Ratschenjoch summit, you can combine the groomed intermediate and difficult pistes #8 and #9 leading through the scenic back valley village of Schlappin (for lunch at Berghaus Erika) and on down #10 back into Klosters for a massive 1500m descent.
 Just make sure to brush up on your Romansch language skills (or at least your Swiss German) before stopping for lunch.

-A big question when coming to the Davos-Klosters ski region is where to stay.
+A big question when coming to the Davos-Klosters ski region is where to stay: in Davos or Klosters.
+From either town, there are free ski buses that interconnect to all six ski areas in the Davos Klosters ski region.
 While families on long holiday may choose to rent a house in the inexpensive outer villages, most snowboarders will probably want to stay close to the lifts.
-So, that leaves Davos Dorf, Davos Platz or Klosters.
-Combined, Davos Dorf and Davos Platz are a massive city with newer, block-style buildings and high-traffic.
+So, that leaves Davos Dorf, Davos Platz or Klosters Platz.
+Combined, Davos Dorf and Davos Platz are a massive city with newer, concrete block-style buildings and high-traffic.
 It is relatively new in European terms since it was only settled about 150 years ago.
 There are plenty of modern amenities, but there isn't that quintessential authentic Swiss village feel nor the quaint restaurants you may be seeking out of a Swiss vacation.
+The number of restaurants is limited and many are very expensive.
 But, the two best ski areas are accessible from Davos (Parsenn and Jakobshorn).
+A ski bus is required to get between those two ski areas, though, since Davos Dorf and Davos Platz are actually a long ways apart and isn't really walkable.
 If you plan to stay in Davos, keep in mind the entire city is booked annually near the end of January for the World Economic Forum, so avoid coming then.
 Lastly, even with all its modern amenities, its still not really know for its party scene.

 To reach the snowboarding in Davos from Zurich, the best bet is by train.
 It's a 2.5 hour ride with a single transfer in Landquart.
 This is the same train line that also services St Moritz, which is 30 minutes further along the line.
-The train also stops before Davos in Klosters if you’d like to stay there, too.
-If you are coming from the airport and don't want to use the trains, you can always use the Davos Express transfer bus service.
+If you are coming from the airport and don't want to use the trains, you can always use the Davos Express transfer bus service.?

 To reach this area from Zurich by car, head southeast on Route A3 to Landquart, and then southeast on Route 28 into Davos.

-Overall, Madrisa is the 72nd most popular snowboard & freeride destination of all 80 snowboarding resorts in Switzerland.
-Several of the better snowboarding resorts are nearby Madrisa including Parsenn Gotschna, Jakobshorn, Rinerhorn, Schatzalp-Strela and Pischa.
+Overall, Madrisa is the 29th most popular snowboard & freeride destination of all 81 snowboarding resorts in Switzerland.
+Several of the better snowboarding resorts are nearby Madrisa including Parsenn Gotschna, Jakobshorn, Pischa, Rinerhorn and Schatzalp-Strela.